apache/trafficcontrol/docs/source/api/v2/deliveryservices_id.rst

 :ipv6RoutingEnabled:        A boolean that defines the :ref:`ds-ipv6-routing` setting on this :term:`Delivery Service`
 :logsEnabled:               A boolean that defines the :ref:`ds-logs-enabled` setting on this :term:`Delivery Service`
 :longDesc:                  The :ref:`ds-longdesc` of this :term:`Delivery Service`
-:longDesc1:                 An optional field containing the :ref:`ds-longdesc2` of this :term:`Delivery Service`
+:longDesc1:                 An optional field containing the 2nd long description of this :term:`Delivery Service`
-:longDesc2:                 An optional field containing the :ref:`ds-longdesc3` of this :term:`Delivery Service`
+:longDesc2:                 An optional field containing the 3rd long description of this :term:`Delivery Service`
 :maxDnsAnswers:             The :ref:`ds-max-dns-answers` allowed for this :term:`Delivery Service`
 :maxOriginConnections:      The :ref:`ds-max-origin-connections`
 :midHeaderRewrite:          A set of :ref:`ds-mid-header-rw-rules`